dfdeshom/thoughts/2014-08-12-priority-qs.md

 Here are the possible schemes with multiple partions

 - bucketing: this is the easiest one: classify each request into 3 buckets: high, low, normal and use some cut-off point to classify those.
-This isn't really a priority queue, but might work in 80% of cases
+Use a partitioner to put messages in right partition.
+This isn't really a priority queue, but might be good enough

-- repicate the request over a fraction of totoal partition based on priority.
+- replicate the request over a fraction of total partition based on priority.
 The idea is that if you have 5 partitions, and have a request with high enough priority, you could write this message to the topic accrross 4 partitions, for example. this would increase the likelyhood that the request gets processed faster.

-- use probabilistic function to determine which partition to read/write from.
-We have 5 partitions, 1-5 each with an increasing probability of being read: 1/5, 2/5,..., 5/5.
-Not sure if switching partitions constantly would add overhead.
+We would have to deal with what hapens when the same request gets picked up by 2 different spiders.

 - what if we capped priorities at something reasonable, eg -100 to 100?
 This is probably what we'll have to do.